Marcono1234/HotJava-1.0-alpha/README.md

 copies.
 Licensee agrees that the copyright notice and this statement will appear on all copies of the Software, or portions thereof.
 Sun retains exclusive ownership of the software.

+# Disclaimer
+This repository is neither officially affiliated with the Java programming language nor with Oracle or the OpenJDK team.